 Common Causes of Tow Truck Driver Injuries and Deaths

-Most of the serious injuries and deaths involving tow truck drivers are caused by other drivers.
+Even though tow truck drivers do get involved in accidents, most of the serious injuries and deaths involving tow truck drivers are caused by other drivers.
 Almost always, the tow truck driver has exited the vehicle and is on his feet in a lane of traffic or the side of a roadway.
 Here are some of the common causes of those injuries and fatalities:

 - Distracted drivers who are talking on cellular devices, texting, using infotainment centers or are otherwise distracted from what’s occurring on the roadway.